MicrosoftDocs/globalization/globalization/input/traditional-chinese-ime.md

 To type the word, select the **Chinese (Traditional, Hong Kong SAR)** keyboard layout with the **Microsoft Bopomofo** IME from the system tray and change to Chinese input mode, if necessary.

-Using Bopomofo, the word for summer is entered with the following 7 symbols: ㄒㄧㄚˋ ㄊㄧㄢ
+Using Bopomofo, the word for summer is entered with the following seven symbols: ㄒㄧㄚˋ ㄊㄧㄢ

 On an English keyboard, the symbols are on the V, U, 8, 4, W, U, and 0 keys.
-After you have typed the first 4 symbols, you see they change to form a character, but it’s not the right character.
-Type the last 3 symbols and press the Spacebar.
+After you type the first four symbols, you see they change to form a character, but it’s not the right character.
+Type the last three symbols and press the Spacebar.
 The second character is formed, and you see the first character changes to form the completed word.